-An extensive guide to the best breakfast you could have in Spain
+An extensive guide to the best breakfast foods you could have in Spain.

-In Spain, it is quite common to have a delicious breakfast every morning to ensure you get the energy you need to start your day.
+In Spain, having a delicious breakfast every morning is common to ensure you get the energy you need to start your day.

-This post is aimed to provide the 26 best Spanish breakfast foods to make the most of your morning.
+This post is aimed to provide the best Spanish breakfast ideas to make the most of your morning.

 Some of the recipes you have here can be quickly prepared, which is ideal to prepare on busy days, and others are ideal to elaborate on your free weekends.